 It doesn’t depend on whether you’re at home; it is the work activity that matters.
 So, if you’re working on a client’s accounts, the law will no longer apply.
 If you’re writing a manual, which someone will use to operate machinery, then the law will still apply.

-• Advice – I am a health and safety consultant and visit clients to give advice, does the law apply to me?
+• Advice – I am a Health & Safety consultant and visit clients to give advice, does the law apply to me?

 Yes, your clients will act on your advice and this affects how other people do their job.